shengyuan-lu/FabFlix/README.md

 - MovieInconsistencyReport.txt
 - StarInconsistencyReport.txt

-Due to the massive size of the file, it is not possible to copy it all here, but we can show you examples of what is logged:
+Due to the massive size of the file, it is not possible to copy all contents here, but we can show you examples of what is logged:

 Example In CastInconsistencyReport.txt: